Who Was Michelangelo?

 Unlike many artists, Michelangelo achieved fame and wealth during his lifetime.
 He also had the peculiar distinction of living to see the publication of two biographies about his life, written by Giorgio Vasari and Ascanio Condivi.

-Appreciation of Michelangelo's artistic mastery has endured for centuries, and his name has become synonymous with the best of the Renaissance.
+Appreciation of Michelangelo's artistic mastery has endured for centuries, and his name has become synonymous with the finest humanist tradition of the Renaissance.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!